telefonicaid/netphony-network-protocols/README.md

 The protocol library can be easily integrated in any software that needs to interact with other software/devices using these protoocols.
 The library provides the encoding and decoding from java objects to bit-level.
 Note that, the state machine and set up of sessions is provided by other components, also available in github.

+The PCEP implemnentation has been tested against other PCEP implementations (Telecom Italia Implementation, CTTC Implementation and CNIT Implementation) .

+The Netphony BGP-LS implementation is known to interoperate with Telecom Italia Implementation, CTTC Implementation and CNIT Implementation.
+It is listed in the IETF BGP-LS implemenation report https://tools.ietf.org/html/draft-ietf-idr-ls-distribution-impl-04

 The library is maintained to be up-to-date to the latest version of the internet-drafts/RFCs.
 Contributions are highly welcomed.

 ## Compilation and use